Pioreactor/docs.pioreactor/developer-guide/09-Storage and the filesystem/02-filesystem.md

 ### Storage

- - `/home/pioreactor/.pioreactor/storage/` holds the main database, and caches.
+ - `/home/pioreactor/.pioreactor/storage/` holds the main database, backup of the database, and persistent caches.
  - `/tmp/` holds temporary caches.
 Files in here are not kept between reboots.

+### Bash scripts
+ - `/usr/local/bin/` store bash scripts that are used when working with the filesystem: installing plugins, updating code, etc.

 ### Config